trustmaster/embook/processes/planning/natural-sprints.md

 ### Example from a Kanban team

-Everything written above uses mostly Scrum context.
+Everything written above relies mostly on Scrum context.
 But is it applicable to Kanban?
 Yes, and in Kanban it fits even more naturally.

 Let's say we have a Kanban team with these kinds of meetings: